 Since the center of Cartagena is within the wall, it is a must to get up and walk on top of the wall.
-There is a wide enough walking path and stairs or ramps quite often to get on top.
+There is a wide enough walking path and plenty of stairs or ramps to get to the top.
 The best part of the wall to visit is along the northern side of the city since that is the wall facing the ocean.
 The wall is a great spot to sit for sunset.
 Just be aware that it can get crowded so be sure to get there early!

-We visited quite a few spots for sunset and this was by far the absolute best.
-The rooftop on Hotel Movich is a romantic restaurant overlooking the whole city.
+We visited quite a few spots for sunset but this was by far the best.
+The rooftop on Hotel Movich is host to a romantic restaurant overlooking the whole city.
 You can see the iconic Cathedral de Santa Catalina de Alejandría, the ocean, and the city skyline from Bocagrande.
 They have some delicious food and the sunset truly is stunning from there.
 Be sure to try some of their signature cocktails as well.
-You can also stay at this beautiful hotel and enjoy these beautiful views every day of your stay!
+You can also stay at the Hotel Movich and enjoy these awesome views every day from the pool!

 Watch Sunset at Cafe Del Mar

 This is the most popular stop for sunset and for good reason.
-It is the only restaurant on the wall surrounding the city and it has a front-row view over the ocean.
+It is the only restaurant physically on the wall surrounding the city and it has a front-row view over the ocean.
 We didn’t find the food or drinks to be spectacular but you really are there for the views.
 It gets very crowded though so it is best to make a reservation ahead of time.
-We made ours for 4:30 and sunset is around 6:15 pm and it was perfect.
-We got to enjoy the ocean breeze and a few beers before the sun blew up in insane pinks and purples.
+We made ours for 4:30 pm with the sun setting around 6:15 pm and it was perfect.
+We got to enjoy the ocean breeze and a few drinks before the sun blew up in insane pinks and purples.

-Getsemani’s neighborhood is very up and coming and there is art in every direction you look!
+Getsemani’s neighborhood is very up and coming and there is some form of artistry in every direction you look!
 We wandered about here and got ice cream while we enjoyed the street art and covered streets.
-These are some of the best spots to visit in the Getsemani Area!
+These are some of the best spots to visit in the Getsemani Area: